practicusai/docs/docs/tutorial/sql.md

 # Working with SQL

 _This section requires a Practicus AI cloud node.
-Please visit [introduction to cloud nodes](cloud-intro.md) section of this tutorial to learn more._
+Please visit the [introduction to cloud nodes](cloud-intro.md) section of this tutorial to learn more._

 ## Using SQL with a SQL database

-This is quite straightforward, if the database you connect to support SQL, you can simpy _start_ by authoring a SQL statement.
+This is quite straightforward, if the database you connect to support SQL, you can simply _start_ by authoring a SQL statement.

-Practicus AI a cloud nodes come with a simple music artists database.
+Practicus AI cloud nodes come with a simple music artists database.

 - Open _Explore_ tab
 - Select a _Cloud Node_ upper right of screen (start new or reuse existing)